jjolano/openps3ftp/readme.txt

   used in a separate PPU thread.
 See main.cpp for example usage.
 - This uses an older commit of NoRSX, since the supposed performance patch the latest commit brings actually made things slower.
 A lot slower.
+- Library includes may change with each new release, and I cannot guarantee full backwards compatibility.
 - Questions/need support?
 Create an "Issue" on the GitHub repo.

 Users: